apache/pulsar/site2/docs/security-encryption.md

 import TabItem from '@theme/TabItem';
 ````

-Applications can use Pulsar encryption to encrypt messages on the producer side and decrypt messages on the consumer side.
+Applications can use Pulsar end-to-end encryption (E2EE) to encrypt messages on the producer side and decrypt messages on the consumer side.
 You can use the public and private key pair that the application configures to perform encryption and decryption.
 Only the consumers with a valid key can decrypt the encrypted messages.

 ## How it works